What to Do Right After Your Pet Dies: A Gentle Step-by-Step Guide

 All of these are normal responses to loss.

-If your loss was unexpected, you may also relate to the experience of sudden pet loss, which can bring additional layers of shock and confusion.
+If your loss was unexpected, you may also relate to the experience of sudden pet loss, which can bring additional layers of shock, trauma, and confusion.
+You can learn more in Sudden vs. Expected Pet Loss: Why Both Hurt in Different Ways, where we explore how these two experiences often create different grief journeys.

 In the early moments of grief, thoughts can feel overwhelming.